 In Kansas, a motor vehicle dealer is defined as "any individual, partnership or corporation actively engaged in the business of buying, selling or exchanging new or used motor vehicles, motorcycles, travel trailers, trailers or trucks."
 According to Kansas law, a dealer must have an established place of business in an area properly zoned for automotive sales.

-Any dealer, large or small, that sells five or more motor vehicles within a calendar year is required to have a valid Kansas motor vehicle dealer's license.
+Any dealer who sells at least 5 vehicles in 1 calendar year is required to have a valid Kansas motor vehicle dealer's license.
 The dealer must be registered with the Kansas Division of Taxation to collect sales tax from customers.

 The sales tax and the compensating use taxes are sometimes a bit confusing and can be difficult to understand.
-The Kansas Department of Revenue has an online publication, Sales and Use Tax for Motor Vehicle Transactions, that describes in detail how the state taxes apply to the sale, rental or lease of motor vehicles.
+The Kansas Department of Revenue has an online publication, Business Taxes for Motor Vehicle Transactions , that describes in detail how the state taxes apply to the sale, rental or lease of motor vehicles.
 You will need to install the free Adobe Reader to read it, as the publication is only available online.